Turbulent LES Flow in a Heated Pebble Bed

 (tutorials/pebble_67/nek.i)

 Next, we define additional parameters to describe how NekRS interacts with MOOSE with the NekRSProblem.
 The NekRS input files are in nondimensional form, so we must indicate all the characteristic scales so that data transfers with a dimensional MOOSE application are performed correctly.
+Then, we add the necessary FieldTransfers to write heat flux into NekRS and to read out the temperature and components of velocity.

 type = NekRSProblem